henryjuho/uspopgen/README.md

 # SNP calling and Filtering

-We will use some whole genome data from 10 great tit idnviduals to look at SNP calling and filtering.
+We will use some whole genome data from 10 great tit individuals to look at SNP calling and filtering.
-These 10 individuals were sampled in Europe and area subset of the 29 birds that were sequenced and analysed in [Laine et al. (2016)](http://www.nature.com/ncomms/2016/160125/ncomms10474/full/ncomms10474.html).
+These 10 individuals were sampled in Europe and are a subset of the 29 birds that were sequenced and analysed in [Laine et al. (2016)](http://www.nature.com/ncomms/2016/160125/ncomms10474/full/ncomms10474.html).

 We will focus on a small subset of the genome, calling SNPs on chrLGE22